Mr0Inka/open_eye_tracking_remote/README.md

 Important notes:
 - The RPI version is optimized for python2, while the windows version works only with python3 (float calculation)
 - The RPI version currently only works with an RPI camera, not a usb camera
-- Using a NOIR camera with IR blasters should technically enhance the detection quality (needs readjusting in detecting black/white)
+- A NOIR camera with additional IR blasters improves the detection quality by a lot